 The U.K. is poised to propose higher business and general aviation taxes as part of its new budget plan, but industry observers so far are not overly worried about the effects of the proposal.
 The U.K. chancellor of the exchequer, George Osborne, is to unveil the government’s new budget blueprint on March 23.
 On the agenda is an effective expansion of the Air Passenger Duty (APD) to cover private jet operations.
 But Guy Lachlan, Chief Executive of the British Business and General ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "BizAv In Crosshairs of U.K. Budget".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "BizAv In Crosshairs of U.K. Budget".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.